-Subject: Staffing for the Approved 2018 Budget and 2018-2019 Action Plan
+Subject: Staffing for the Final Proposed 2018 Budget and 2018-2019 Action Plan

-Energy Trust's staffing budget is based on a balance of organizational needs, staffing cost drivers, and compliance with OPUC cost metrics.
-The staffing expenditures in the Approved 2018 budget are compliant with key OPUC minimum performance metrics related to staffing costs as a percent of expenditures.
+Energy Trust's final proposed staffing budget is based on a balance of organizational needs, staffing cost drivers, and compliance with OPUC cost metrics.
+The staffing expenditures in the Final Proposed 2018 budget are compliant with key OPUC minimum performance metrics related to staffing costs as a percent of expenditures.
 Staffing as a percent of total expenditures is 7.0 percent and remains under the 7.75 percent metric, calculated on a three-year rolling average.
-Administrative and program support costs are at 6.6 percent of the approved budget, below the OPUC administrative and program support metric of 8 percent.
+Administrative and program support costs are at 6.6 percent of the final proposed budget, below the OPUC administrative and program support metric of 8 percent.